Archive for September, 2011

 Loveland Reporter-Herald Loveland KFC on Lincoln Avenue will close doors Friday night By Madeline Novey LOVELAND -- Debbie Mestas is sad to say goodbye today to the many loyal customers and friends she has met while working at the KFC restaurant on North Lincoln Avenue.
 Read More

 Larimer County is continually identified as one of the best places to live.
 Very soon we’ll have the chance to ensure our community also remains one of the safest places to live.
 The November election will ask voters to respond again to maintain public safety by extending the current sales tax initiative to support operations of the county jail for the next 15 years.
-Public-safety programs in Larimer County are threatened due to ...
+Public-safety programs in Larimer County are threatened due to budget cuts if the two ...
 Full Story

 Nearly every Berthoud player crossed home plate as the Lady Spartans rolled over the Eaton Reds on Tuesday.